 FOLLOW-UP AFTER TREATMENT

-- A full colonoscopy is recommended before or after surgery to look for polyps or other cancers that were not seen previously.
-Colonoscopy is usually repeated one and four years after surgery, and every five years thereafter.
+●A full colonoscopy before or after surgery to look for polyps or other cancers that were not seen previously.
+Colonoscopy is usually repeated one year after surgery, and if this is normal, then every three to five years thereafter.
 If polyps or new cancers are found, this schedule may be adjusted.

-- Visits with your healthcare provider are usually scheduled every three to four months for the first three years, every six months for two years, and then once per year.
+●Visits with your health care provider are usually scheduled every three to four months for the first two to three years, then every six months for two years.
 Most visits will include a discussion of how you are feeling and a physical examination.
-A blood test for a colorectal cancer tumor marker (CEA) may be done at each visit.
+A blood test for a colorectal cancer tumor marker (carcinoembryonic antigen [CEA]) may be done at each visit.

-- A CT scan is usually recommended once per year for three years in people who have been treated for stage II or III colon cancer.
+●A computed tomography (CT) scan is usually recommended once per year for at least three years in people who have been treated for stage II or III colon cancer.

 COLORECTAL CANCER AND YOUR FAMILY

 Certain genetic conditions increase the risk of colon cancer.
-The most common conditions include Lynch syndrome or hereditary nonpolyposis colon cancer (HNPCC), and familial adenomatous polyposis (FAP).
+The most common conditions include Lynch syndrome (also called hereditary nonpolyposis colon cancer [HNPCC]) and familial adenomatous polyposis (FAP).
 If you have a strong family history of colon cancer (two or more close relatives), talk to your doctor about the need for genetic counseling and possible genetic testing.